-Major heads up for my readers who live outside the US, this is a book that will introduce your children to currency whilst teach basic financial skills.
+Major heads up for my readers who live outside the US, this is a book that will introduce your children to the US currency.

 Curious George Saves His Pennies

-Just like Lemonade in Winter, this book talks about American currency so it definitely won’t be relevant to people outside the US.
+Just like Lemonade in Winter, this book talks about American currency so it may not be relevant to people outside the US.

-But if you are using American dollars, then this is a fantastic way to start your financial education with your child.
+But if you’re using American dollars, then this is a fantastic way to start your financial education with your child.

 Not only does it contain a press-out coin bank and an activity page which will show your child how bills and coins work but it’s also got a fun story about Curious George saving up for a special red train in the toy store.

-Of course, you can also turn to technology in order to help your child practise their ever-growing money skills in a safe space.
+Of course, you can also turn to technology to provide financial literacy education, allowing your children to practice their ever-growing money skills in a safe space.

-Before you know it, they’ll be able to count on their own, recognise the numbers and start becoming aware of the relationship between numbers and quantities.
+Super Numbers and Mathseeds are two fun ways to teach your kids personal finance skills at a young age.
+Before you know it, they’ll be able to count on their own, recognize the numbers and start becoming aware of the relationship between numbers and quantities.